GOP as the

 from Paul Krugman, The Crazy Party (New York Times: 9-19-13):

 Early this year, Bobby Jindal, the governor of Louisiana, made headlines by telling his fellow Republicans that they needed to stop being the “stupid party.” . . . .
-In recent months, the G.O.P. seems to have transitioned from being the stupid party to being the crazy party.A halmark of an historically exhausted progressivism is its reliance on epithets in place of serious analysis.
-In this way we overlook or mock what should be taken seriously as an object of analysis: the cognitive and psychological dimensions of right wing rhetorical performances, including the sado-sexual obsessiveness of the right, which is of far greater significance than the endless repetitions of the shibboleths of free market individualism (which themselves function as floating signifiers and performative cues, rather than as elements in a theoretical world view).
+In recent months, the G.O.P. seems to have transitioned from being the stupid party to being the crazy party.Reliance on epithets is no substitute for taking seriously the cognitive and psychological dimensions of right wing rhetorical performances, including the sado-sexual obsessiveness of the right, which is of far greater significance than the endless repetitions of the shibboleths of free market individualism (which themselves function as floating signifiers and performative cues, rather than as elements in a theoretical world view).
 Paul Krugman's opinion piece in the New York Times, quoted above, is a case in point of such an evasion of the fundamental questions posed by the behavior of the far right.
 It is precisely the investigation of the cognitive and psychological dimensions of politics that is one of the major objectives of this site.

 The cognitive dimensions of the right-wings rhetorical performances merit serious attention, all the more so when considered together with the data in Figure 1, PISA Math Scores, 2003 - 2012: 25 Nations.
 I have color-coded the information so that one can see more clearly the regional patterns.
 The United States (in red) rests at the very bottom of the distribution.
 The media never presents the data graphically, and only speaks of rankings.
 But it is the quatitative spreads that are so striking.
 (We may note in passing that the media's inability to perform at the level required by the Common Core State Standards for high school math is intimately related to Figure 1.
 See, for example, the New York Times' editorial board's correction of its math error in Who Says Math Has to Be Boring?)